XorZy/MultiCache/README.md

 # MultiCache
-A modern,feature-packed, yet very to use caching server for Pacman.
+A modern, feature-packed, yet very to use caching server for Pacman.

 Support for other package managers is planned.